 \section{Problem Formulation}

-In this section, we first introduce the notations we adopt throughout the paper and provide a brief overview of stochastic linear bandits.
-We then describe the two model selection settings that we study in the paper.
-We conclude this section by introducing a regression oracle used by our algorithm that is based on sequential prediction with expert advice and square loss.
+In this section, we first provide a brief overview of stochastic linear bandits.
+We then describe the two model selection settings studied in the paper.
+We conclude by introducing a regression oracle used by our algorithms that is based on sequential prediction with expert advice and square loss.